GraphMoLab/Graph2Token/GNN_pretrained/README.md

 ```bash
 python process_hmdb_chebi_dataset.py
 ```
-* Note: all above should set the right file path.
+* Note: all above should set the your file path.

 * Unzip qm9.zip under the `./data/` directory.